orel33/testfw/README.md

 * SUCCESS: return EXIT_SUCCESS or 0 (normal exit)
 * FAILURE: return EXIT_FAILURE (or any value different of EXIT_SUCCESS)
-* KILLED: killed by any signal (SIGSEGV, SIGABRT, ...) except SIGALRM
+* KILLED: killed by any signal (SIGSEGV, SIGABRT, ...)
-* TIMEOUT: killed by SIGALRM after timeout
+* TIMEOUT: after a time limit, return an exit status of 124 (following the convention used in *timeout* command)

 Compile it and run it.